openmm/openmm/docs-source/usersguide/application/05_creating_ffs.rst

 parameter.
 For instance, if there is a per-donor parameter with the name “k”, then every :code:`<Donor>` tag must include an attribute called :code:`k`\ .

 CustomHbondForce also allows you to define tabulated functions.
-See section :ref:`tabulated-functions` for details.
+See Section :numref:`tabulated-functions` for details.

 <CustomManyParticleForce>
 =========================